grew-nlp/grew_doc/content/usage/install.md

 ### Linux
-In most Linux recent distribution, version 2 can be installed from default packages.
+Opam version 2 can be installed from default packages in most recent Linux distributions.

 ```
 apt-get install opam
 ```

-The following commands installs a few other needed packages:
+The following commands install a few other necessary packages:

 ```
 apt-get install wget m4 unzip librsvg2-bin curl bubblewrap